RicokIBM InfoPrint Continuous Form Laser Printer Models

 ‘Production Printers’ is how IBM identified the continuous forms lasers in the product line.
 The InfoPrint ‘cut-sheet printers’ were versions of Ricoh copiers.

-Per the Ricoh website, all Ricoh now sells is CF inkjet.
+From a review of the Ricoh website, all Ricoh now sells is CF inkjet.
 Ricoh has withdrawn all InfoPrint CF laser printers.
-They are only offered as refurbished, and as available in the marketplace.
+They are available as refurbished only, and as available in the marketplace.
 Please contact us regarding your specific requirements.